1980 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2002 - Present

-The most valuable 1980 nickels showcase significant price differences based on condition and designation.
-The top position belongs to the 1980-D MS-66 Full Steps, commanding $3,120.
-This premium reflects the coin’s sharp strike quality with fully defined steps on Monticello’s reverse.
+The most valuable 1980 nickels show dramatic price differences based on condition and strike quality.
+The top spot belongs to the 1980-D MS-66 Full Steps, which commanded $3,120 — reflecting how scarce a perfectly struck Denver coin truly is.

-Proof coins also rank highly.
-The 1980-S PR-70 Deep Cameo reaches $1,528 in perfect grade.
-High-grade Denver strikes continue to dominate, with MS-68 examples valued at $720.
+Proof coins also rank near the top.
+The 1980-S PR-70 Deep Cameo (DCAM — meaning the coin’s raised design elements have a frosted, white appearance against deeply mirrored fields) reached $1,528 in perfect grade.
+High-grade Denver business strikes in MS-68 bring $720.

-The clear pattern shows Denver mint coins generally command higher premiums than Philadelphia strikes in equivalent grades.
-Collectors seeking investment potential should prioritize Full Steps designations and top-tier proof examples.
+The clear pattern: Denver mint coins consistently command higher premiums than Philadelphia strikes at equivalent grades.
+Collectors seeking the best investment potential should focus on Full Steps designations and top-tier proof examples.

 History Of The 1980 Nickel

-The 1980 nickel marked a historic milestone in U.S. coinage.
-Philadelphia began adding the “P” mintmark to Jefferson nickels.
-This was the first time since 1945 that Philadelphia used this designation.
+The 1980 nickel marks a genuine milestone in the story of American money.
+Philadelphia added the “P” mintmark to Jefferson nickels — the first time since 1945 that this designation appeared on a circulating nickel.

-The design remained unchanged from previous years.
-Felix Schlag’s portrait of Jefferson continued on the obverse.
-His Monticello depiction stayed on the reverse.
-The mintmark appeared below the date on the coin’s front.
+Felix Schlag’s portrait of Jefferson remained unchanged on the obverse, just as it has since winning a design competition in 1938.
+His Monticello depiction continued on the reverse.
+The mintmark appeared to the right of the date on the coin’s front.

 Also Read: Top 60+ Most Valuable Buffalo Nickels Worth Money